Blacksmith

 }

 Basically, we have the chance to enter machine code instructions that will be executed.
 We can enter up to 63 bytes.
-However, we are limited by sec
+However, we are limited by sec, which implements some seccomp rules to allow specific syscall instructions:

 void sec() {